paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 | ⚡ Try It Yourself | One URL, one page, right now |
 | 🎯 Resources to Go | What to carry forward |

+> [!TIP]
+> This guide works best alongside a browser tab showing live examples – links with ↗ open automatically in a new tab for this purpose.
 ---

 ## 📝 Markdown Overview